Animals in Winter Sensory Bin

 If you wanted to have some fun you can add the animals that hibernate and bury them in the sand to show that they are sleeping.

-Check out these other winter animal activites and printables.
+Check out these other winter animal activities and printables

 Cassie – 3Dinosaurs.com